 2. Watching a French film with French subtitles is often an ideal choice no matter your level, but keep in mind that the written text isn’t always exactly what’s being spoken, so don’t rely on that more than the context.

 Filling in the Gaps

-For beginners, intermediates and advanced learners who want to ditch the subtitle crutches all together and go for the full immersion experience, there are plenty of ways to make sure that you understand the film.
+For beginners, intermediates and advanced learners who want the full French learning experience, there are plenty of ways to make sure that you understand the film.

 Watch and Discuss

 If you have French speaking friends, set up a movie night and then discuss the film together.
 It may help you fill in gaps and get further recommendations.
 Above all, it’s a chance to get chatty in French!